irene2mana-T3A2-2023/SakuraPantryServer/README.md

 Implements JSON Web Tokens (JWT) for secure information transmission as JSON objects.
 Primarily used for user authentication and session management, it issues a JWT upon login, which authenticates further server requests, verifying user identity.

+### `slugify`

+Slugify is a JavaScript library that is commonly used to create URL-friendly slugs from strings.
+The Slugify library takes a string as input and transforms it into a URL-friendly slug by removing special characters, converting spaces to hyphens, and ensuring that the resulting string is generally safe for use in a URL.

 ## Server Development Dependencies

 Our project uses a variety of development tools to streamline the development process and ensure code quality.
 Below is a list of the development dependencies specified in our `package.json` file: